Officials: More than 40 percent of California out of drought

 “It’s been so wet in some places this winter we would do pretty well even if it tapered off right now,” said Daniel Swain, a fellow at the University of California at Los Angeles whose weather blog has been a closely watched chronicle of the drought.

-Water experts look at factors including soil moisture, stream levels and snowpack in determining drought, said Claudia Faunt, a San Diego-based hydrologist with the U.S. Geological Survey.

-At the peak of the drought in 2014 and 2015, urban Californians were under a mandatory 25 percent water conservation order from Brown.
-Threatened native species suffered as waterways shriveled.
-More than 100 million trees in the Sierra Nevada died.
+At the peak of the drought in 2014 and 2015, urban Californians were under a mandatory 25-percent water conservation order from Brown.
+Dozens of threatened native species suffered as waterways shriveled.
+More than 100 million trees in the Sierra Nevadas died, foresters said.

-Warming temperatures associated with climate change increasingly are eating away at the Sierra snowpack.
-California’s underground water reserves have been so depleted by extra pumping that they would take decades, at a minimum, to replenish.
+California’s underground water reserves have been so depleted by extra pumping in the drought that they would take decades, at a minimum, to replenish, experts said.

-With nearly 40 million urban water users and a huge agricultural industry, drought in California is part nature and part human behavior, said Bill Patzert, a climatologist at NASA’s Jet Propulsion Laboratory.

-“Are these storms giving us drought relief?
-No doubt, but it’s a quick fix.
-In the long term, solving the drought problem in California will be a political problem,” Patzert said.

-Associated Press writers Janie Har in San Francisco and John Antczak in Los Angeles, contributed to this report.
+Associated Press writer Janie Har in San Francisco contributed to this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.